collabnix/dockerlabs/intermediate/docker-multistage-build/Dockermultistagebuild.md

 ### How to Use Multistage Builds in Docker

+In **Docker Engine 17.05**, multi-stage build syntax was included.
 You use numerous `FROM` statements in your Dockerfile while performing multi-stage builds.Each `FROM` command can start a new stage of the build and may use a different base.Artifacts can be copied selectively from one stage to another, allowing you to remove anything unwanted from the final image.Let's modify the `Dockerfile` from the preceding section to use multi-stage builds to demonstrate how this works.

 `Dockerfile`

 ```
-FROM node:12.13.0-alpine as build
+FROM node:alpine3.15 as build
 WORKDIR /app
 COPY package*.json ./
 RUN npm install